software-architecture-guild/katas-2025/current_state/context_viewpoint/README.md

 ![Diagram](level3_components_aptitude_test.png)

 This diagram represents the **Aptitude Test** process, which is the **first stage** of the certification process for software architects.
-It illustrates the workflow for test retrieval, answers submission, grading, and notification.
+It illustrates the workflow for test retrieval, answer submission, grading, and notification.

 ### Workflow